grandgrue/ckan-reporting-stzh/README.md

 A missing mapping is indicated with an error-message and the corresponding dataset is listed in a file called error_missing-mapping.csv
 In that case, create a new entry in org-mapping.csv and rerun the script.
 You can use the mode=3 switch (to be modified in the code of ckan-reporting-stzh.py) to skip the data retrieval part.

+Please create a pull request for your changes to org-mapping.csv.

 ## Output

 A new report image named "Report OGD Datensätze nach Departement und Dienstabteilung.png" is created based on the template image stzh-org-template.png.
 The sum of datasets per organizational unit is overlayed.
 The x and y pixel position for the overlay can be found in organizations.csv